DaVoidd/XenTorch/index.md

 ## API Manual
-*Note: Square barackets are used in some places instead of curly barackets, this is done in order to prevent errors with the HTML.*

 ### About

+XenTorch is a module which has a goal of simplifying Neural Networks and AI development in Roblox.
+As you may have already noticed, _XenTorch_ is a name derived from the Python module _PyTorch_.
+This is for implification of the fact that using this module is similar to PyTorch, although there are quite a few differences.
+If you have programmed neural networks in Python before, you should be able to adapt to this module faster than others.

+### NOTICE

 This module has only been newly released.
-Therefore, there may be various bugs/errors and it is recommended to not completely rely on this and have a back-up, especially when dealing with big networks.
+Therefore, there may be various bugs and errors and it is recommended to not completely rely on this and have a back-up, especially when dealing with big networks.

+*Note: Square barackets are used in some places instead of curly barackets, this is done in order to prevent errors with the HTML.*

 ### Get Started